ngokhoa1202/cs-note/programming/javascript/vanilla-javascript/fundamentals/promise/Promise.md

 f().then(alert); // 1
 ```
 - `await` is only allowed in `async` function.
-The Javascript runtime environment such as NodeJs, or Chromium,... forks a new thread to handle that long action event so that allows the main thread to be not blocked.
+The JavaScript runtime employs a <mark class="hltr-yellow">single-threaded event loop</mark> architecture rather than thread creation.
+When encountering asynchronous operations, the runtime <mark class="hltr-yellow">delegates these tasks to underlying system APIs</mark> while the <mark class="hltr-yellow">main JavaScript thread continues executing subsequent code</mark>, which is known as *cooperative concurrency*.
+The runtime manages completion notifications through *callback queues and the event loop*.
-	- Service worker.
+	- The complete runtime environment requires sophisticated *multi-threaded coordination* at the system level to deliver the asynchronous capabilities that modern applications require.
+For instance, Linux employs `epoll`, `macOS` and `BSD` employ `kqueue`, Windows employs I/O Completion Ports.
-	- `libuv` library.
+-
 ```Javascript title='async await in Javascript'
 async function f() {